MPourjam/MSD-Documents/docs/source/general_exp.rst

 As a user has defined a project, the new project can host various *organisms*, *samples* and *datasets*.
 A defined *organism* can have several samples assigned to and similarly each *sample* might have various *datasets*.

-Imgaine this hypothetical situation: as a researcher you might have project in which you have three mice.
+Imgaine this hypothetical situation: research project in featuring three mice.
 In this case each mouse would be an *organism* at MSD.
-Suppose that you plan to compare two types of samples (colon biopsy and feces) and two microbiome analysis methods (16S amplicon and Shotgun sequencing).
-In order to achieve this you need to attempt one sampling for each sample type and get enough sample for each sample type to send for different sequencing methods.
-It means that you would take 2 samples from each mouse and produce 2 datasets from each sample.
-Thus, you need to define all your mice as *organism* at MSD and for each of them define only **2** *samples* for which **2** *datasets* would get generated and uploaded to MSD.
+Suppose it is important to compare two types of samples (colon biopsy and feces) and two microbiome analysis methods (16S amplicon and Shotgun sequencing).
+In order to achieve this it is required to attempt one sampling for each sample type and get enough sample for each sample type to send for different sequencing methods.
+It means that 2 samples from each mouse  will be taken and from each sample 2 datasets would be produced.
+Thus, all three mice should be defined as *organism* at MSD and for each of them only **2** *samples* are defined for which **2** *datasets* would get generated and uploaded to MSD.
 The table below shows the case.

 .. _Concepts Relaion: